 1985: The Dark Ages Before the Internet

 Those were memorable jobs but not the types of jobs that make a mark on your life but rather they were jobs that reminded you that education is a good thing!
-The most impactful and impact filled job I ever experienced: Sales Representative for Moore Business Forms.
+The most impactful and impact filled job I ever experienced: Sales Representative for one of the world’s largest printing companies.
 My first job out of college in 1985, paying the kingly sum of $19,200 per year, was a crash course in life.

 The setting pre-Internet dark ages, was a simple course in survival of the fittest.
 My job was to cold call door-to-door to businesses in the San Francisco produce district, including Hunters Point and 3rd Street, all the way to Candlestick Park.
 No cell phone, no laptop, little communication.
 The level of rejection was epic and the dangers sometimes imminent when gunshots would ring out on a lazy Friday afternoon deep into the Point.